 Math Modeling expands upon the concepts covered in Algebra I and Geometry.
 The emphasis is on investigating the way various functions are applied in different disciplines and for different purposes.
 While Algebra I and Geometry address basic applications as one facet of each function, Math Modeling examines the applications in depth.
 This non-STEM course includes a three-pronged approach to discovering applications.
 Students will be able to determine the appropriate application by studying the properties of a function, while in other situations the applications will be discovered by using graphing calculators to find the function that best fits raw data.
 In several investigations, students will use geometry to find solutions.
 Each investigation will conclude with a summary that requires the use of technical writing skills and/or presentations.
-This course is weighted on the general scale.
+This course focuses on project-based learning and uses a group model accomplish many of the projects.